wundergraph/wundergraph/packages/sdk/src/advanced-hooks/README.md

-# Dynamic Router
+# Dynamic Transport

-The Dynamic Router integration allows you to rewrite HTTP origin requests on the gateway level.
+The Dynamic Transport integration allows you to rewrite HTTP origin requests on the gateway level.
 This enables use cases like:

 - Rewriting GraphQL requests to a different GraphQL endpoint